gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 ## Reasons to deploy static sites on kubernetes

-While even our website is hosted on Netlify and our Helm charts are hosted on Github Pages, we see usecases where it does make sense to deploy on kubernetes.
+While our website is hosted on Netlify and our Helm charts are hosted on Github Pages, we see usecases where it does make sense to deploy on kubernetes.

 When you have a kubernetes based platform with standardized deployment tooling, with an ingress setup with automated SSL certificates, it starts to make more an more sense to just use that.
 You would still have to containerize your static site, and have a CI pipeline to build and deploy it.

 If your kubernetes based platform also caters to your custom networking needs, deploying your static site there could become your best option.
-Your compliance setup will sure prefer using something that you already have, over onboarding another tool to your compliance framework.
+Your compliance setup surely prefers using something that you already have, over onboarding another tool to your compliance framework.

 In a recent case, we helped a client deploying a documentation site, who
-- has a kubernetes based developer platform
+- has a kubernetes based developer platform,
-- with ingress and automatic DNS and SSL setup
+- with ingress and automatic DNS and SSL setup,
 - with an OAuth proxy that verifies Google email / Github org membership.

 For them, deploying this static site on kubernetes was significantly simpler then any of the other options as they knew their platform already, and parts of the documentation was meant to be internally accessible only.

-Should they needed to start from scratch, this is what they would have to deal with.
+Should they needed to start from scratch, kubernetes wouldn't have been the best choice.

 ## Deploying to Kubernetes from scratch